vinta/awesome-python/README.md

 *Libraries for serializing complex data types*

 * [marshmallow](https://github.com/marshmallow-code/marshmallow) - marshmallow is an ORM/ODM/framework-agnostic library for converting complex datatypes, such as objects, to and from native Python datatypes.
+* [jsons](https://github.com/ramonhagenaars/jsons) - jsons is a lightweight library for (de)serializing pure Python objects to and from JSON, with no magic or special requirements.

 ## Serverless Frameworks